CelinaWalkowicz/Mushroom_Analysis/README.md

 # Mushroom_Analysis

+Analysis Summary:
+*   You can find a summary of my analysis and data wrangling process in my Medium Article: https://medium.com/@celinawalkowicz/mushroom-analysis-3d0d55b62a2a

 Data Sets:

 *   Data Sets were acquired from the Mushroom Data Set 2020 published by Phillpps Universitat Marburg in Germany